eyash24/AudioSummarizerV2/README.md

 # AudioSummarizerV2

-## Downlaod the VOSK and Recasepunc Model
+## Download the VOSK and Recasepunc Model
 Vosk model can either be downlaoded through the link [vosk-model-en-us-0.22](https://alphacephei.com/vosk/models/vosk-model-en-us-0.22.zip) link or throught the